 After the organization files the application, OLAP will review all information contained in the request.
 OLAP may review any publicly available information or any other information that it may obtain or possess about the organization, its authorized officer, or the proposed representative or that OLAP may have received from USCIS, ICE, or EOIR investigations.
 Unfavorable information that may be relied upon to disapprove a recognition or accreditation request, if not previously served on the organization, will be disclosed to the organization, and the organization will be given a reasonable opportunity to respond.
-The OLAP Director may request additional information from the organization that is needed to make a determination.
+OLAP may request additional information from the organization that is needed to make a determination.
+If additional information is needed, OLAP will issue a formal notice via e-mail to the organization's authorized officer.
 The OLAP director has the discretion to extend the deadlines for the adjudication process.